hpi-sam/digital-fuesim-manv/README.md

 To run the tests locally, it is recommended to use the vscode [task](https://code.visualstudio.com/docs/editor/tasks) `Start all & cypress`.
 Alternatively, you can start the frontend and backend manually and then run `npm run cy:open` in `/frontend`.

 If you only want to check whether the tests pass, you can run `npm run cy:run` in `/frontend` instead.

-#### Visual regression testing

-We are also making use of visual regression tests via [cypress-image-diff](https://github.com/uktrade/cypress-image-diff).
-The screenshots are stored under `/frontend/cypress-visual-screenshots`.

-The `baseline` folder contains the reference screenshots (the desired result).
-If a test fails a new screenshot is taken and put in the `comparison` folder.
-If the new screenshot is the new desired result, then you only have to move it in the `baseline` folder and replace the old reference screenshot with the same name.
-In the `diff` folder you can see the changes between the baseline and the comparison screenshot.

 ## Benchmarking